AttorneyOnlineVidya/AOV-Update/README.md

    * DRCastAngie has been removed from evidence.
 Good riddance.
    * Several unused and duplicate music files have been removed.
    * Blaise/Excelsus have had their fan-made holdit/takethat deleted.

+Other:
+   * Updates prompt/gimp with some AAI-themed memes.

 BATCH FILE